 If you want to do a hike in the area, I recommend Rumiñawi.
 This hike is similar to Rucu Pichincha and can either be done to help acclimate you for Cotopaxi or in lieu of.

-You can visit Quilatoa as a short day trip and simply walk to the base of the lake and back up (or just eye it from the rim) or you can turn it into a multi-day adventure and embark on the Quilatoa Loop Trail.
+You can visit Quilotoa as a short day trip and simply walk to the base of the lake and back up (or just eye it from the rim) or you can turn it into a multi-day adventure and embark on the Quilotoa Loop Trail.
 This route typically starts and ends in Latacunga and takes you through remote villages and epic views.